Home

 Eliza survived her spouse by 24 years.
 She was a member of the New Jerusalem Zion's United Church of Christ in Krumsville.
 Living with her widowed daughter, she succumbed at the age of 96 on Nov.
 1975.
 Rev. Alvin J. Forry and Rev. Dean A. Allen officiated at the funeral service.
 [Find-a-Grave]

 Son Clarence W. Hohl (1903-1965) was born on Sept.
 17, 1903 in New Smithville, Berks County.
-He married Mamie M. Wartzenluft ( ? - ? ).
-Their two children were Neil L. Hohl and Fern Rausch.
+He married Mamie M. (Wartzenluft) Frey (1904-1987).
+She had been married previously to Daniel Frey and brought a stepdaughter into the second family, Fern Rausch.
+The Hohls bore a son of their own, Neil L. Hohl.
 Over the years, Clarence earned a living as a crane operator with Kutztown Foundry and Machine Corporation, an iron foundry.
 The family belonged to the New Bethel Zion Lutheran Church of Grimville, PA.
 Their home in the mid-1960s was at 449 West Walnut Street in Kutztown.
 Suffering with lung cancer, Clarence died in Reading Hospital at the age of 61 on April 27, 1965.
 His remains were lowered into repose in their church cemetery, and an obituary was printed in the Allentown Morning Call.

 ~ Son Clinton J.A.
 Gaumer ~